-- 4.210 to review teacher development programs, resources, structures, policies and procedures at the provincial and local levels; - 4.211 to identify needs and desires of all members in the area of teacher development and to recommend actions that the Association may pursue to satisfy these; - 4.212 to encourage involvement of teachers in the process of teacher professional education at the local level and to assist unit professional development chairpersons; - 4.213 to advise and make recommendations regarding the Association's beginning teachers and biennial teacher development conferences; - 4.214 to recommend to the provincial executive the creation of project teams and their terms of reference: - 4.214.1 the project team will assist with the development of resource(s) and program(s) and, when required, will assist with the implementation and/or in-service related to the development of a resource or program; - 4.214.2 the specific duties and duration of a project team shall be defined by the provincial executive at the time of appointment; and - 4.214.3 the recruitment and appointment process shall ensure as broad a provincial representation as is possible.

-Teacher Education Network

-- 4.215 to facilitate discussion between affiliate representatives who are assigned to local teacher education committees; - 4.216 to be composed of one Association representative to each of the local teacher education committees of the Ontario Teachers' Federation; - 4.217 to be apprised and informed of the nature of and trends in programs at faculties of education across the province; - 4.218 to refer to the teacher development committee projects or proposals for the development of resources.

-FINANCING EXPENDITURES CHARGED TO THE ASSOCIATION REGARDING THE ONTARIO LABOUR RELATIONS ACT

-- 4.219 Payment of expenses by the Association shall begin at the conciliation stage of the Ontario Labour Relations Act. - 4.220 Payment of expenses by the Association is contingent upon the submission of official receipts and the ratification of the expense by the secretariat member. - 4.221 All expenses charged to the Association shall be submitted on approved expense claim forms to the unit executive.
+4.208 to make recommendations to the provincial executive on outreach to community-based women's organizations; 4.209 to inform all members of the current trends, issues and problems as they pertain to the status of women internationally.
+Teacher Development Committee to review teacher development programs, resources, structures, policies and procedures at 4.210 the provincial and local levels; 4.211 to identify needs and desires of all members in the area of teacher development and to recommend actions that the Association may pursue to satisfy these; 4.212 to encourage involvement of teachers in the process of teacher professional education at the local level and to assist unit professional development chairpersons; 4.213 to advise and make recommendations regarding the Association's beginning teachers and biennial teacher development conferences; 4.214 to recommend to the provincial executive the creation of project teams and their terms of reference: 4.214.1 the project team will assist with the development of resource(s) and program(s) and, when required, will assist with the implementation and/or in-service related to the development of a resource or program; 4.214.2 the specific duties and duration of a project team shall be defined by the provincial executive at the time of appointment; and 4.214.3 the recruitment and appointment process shall ensure as broad a provincial representation as is possible.
+Teacher Education Network 4.215 to facilitate discussion between affiliate representatives who are assigned to local teacher education committees; 4.216 to be composed of one Association representative to each of the local teacher education committees of the Ontario Teachers' Federation; 4.217 to be apprised and informed of the nature of and trends in programs at faculties of education across the province; 4.218 to refer to the teacher development committee projects or proposals for the development of resources.
+FINANCING EXPENDITURES CHARGED TO THE ASSOCIATION REGARDING THE ONTARIO LABOUR RELATIONS ACT 4.219 Payment of expenses by the Association shall begin at the conciliation stage of the Ontario Labour Relations Act.
+4.220 Payment of expenses by the Association is contingent upon the submission of official receipts and the ratification of the expense by the secretariat member.
+4.221 All expenses charged to the Association shall be submitted on approved expense claim forms to the unit executive.